Lemon Curd

-Then add into the lemon juice and zest the cubed butter and the sugar and place over a pan of boiling water making sure the bowl does not touch the water.
+Put the lemon zest, lemon juice, butter and sugar in a large heatproof bowl.
+Place over a pan of simmering water, ensuring the bottom of the bowl does not touch the water.

 Lemon Curd